IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 .. figure:: images/playground-payment.png

-  Action sequence for a payment of two lovelace from wallet 3 to wallet 2.
+  Action sequence for a payment of 5 lovelace from wallet 3 to wallet 2.

 Now click "Evaluate".
 The results pane opens and we can see that the blockchain has two transactions.